This post may contain affiliate links.

 Place 6 ramekins on a baking sheet and spray ramekins lightly with spray oil (I use coconut oil).

-Place zest, lemon juice, yolks, coconut milk, maple syrup and vanilla extract in mixing bowl and whisk until fully incorporated.
+In a new, separate mixing bowl, place zest, lemon juice, yolks, coconut milk, maple syrup and vanilla extract and whisk until fully incorporated.

 Pour mixture into the ramekins (or can use a small glass baking dish) filling almost to top.